finos/cdm-object-builder/README.md

 A use case for the Object Builder is the selection of Eligible Collateral Schedules.

+##

 ## Development setup for updating the CDM version

+### Basic Method

+There is an `npm` command that is set up to update to the latest model vesion.
+The command assumes that `mvn` and `java` are installed.

+Steps:
+1. Run the command `cd ui && npm run update-model`
+2. Check the file `ui/src/app/modules/builder/services/builder-api.model.ts` is updated.
+3. Create a PR, Review and Merge.

+### Advanced setup

 To update the version of the model used by this tool execute the Java utility.